Constraints on lepton-flavor mixing with third-generation new physics: Numerical Analysis

 In contrast, the current bounds on quarkonium LFV decays, such as ${\Upsilon \to \mu \tau}$ or ${J/\psi \to \mu \tau}$ lie significantly far from the predicted bounds~\cite{banerjee2022snowmass2021whitepaper}:

 We therefore do not expect these observables to become the most constraining ones in the near future, at least as far as our framework is concerned.

 Regarding LFV $B$-meson decays, there are no clear prospects for future experimental sensitivity.
 This being said, even assuming a one order of magnitude worth of improvement in the bounds, our predictions would still lie mostly out of reach.
-This case, however, is not as drastic as for quarkonium decays: the channel with the closest current bound to our prediction, about 40 times larger, is ${B\to\phi\mu\tau}$, and a factor 10 of improvement in the experimental sensitivity would then leave it in the same ballpark as our prediction.
+This case, however, is not as drastic as for quarkonium decays: the channel with the closest current bound to our prediction, about 40 times larger, is ${B_s\to\phi\mu\tau}$, and a factor 10 of improvement in the experimental sensitivity would then leave it in the same ballpark as our prediction.
 Overall, for the moment, we expect LFV $B$-meson decays to remain secondary in terms of their potential to characterize lepton-flavor patterns.

+As for the LFV bounds themselves, our predictions tend to lie on the more restrictive side when compared to most EFT-based studies of LFV observables available in the literature~(see e.g.~\cite{Calibbi:2015kma,Husek:2020fru,Descotes-Genon:2023pen,Calibbi_2022,Plakias:2023esq,Fernandez-Martinez:2024bxg}), especially for $B$-meson and quarkonium decays.
+This occurs because, in our EFT setup, LFV is strongly correlated with the tightly constrained $b\to s\mu\mu$ sector.
+For many $\tau$-decay channels, however, our resulting upper limits lie instead significantly closer to the least restrictive values found in more dedicated analyses~\cite{Husek:2020fru,Fernandez-Martinez:2024bxg}, mostly due to third-generation penguin-loop effects in the SMEFT-LEFT matching, which soften the impact of these correlations.

 We also include the prediction for the branching ratio of ${B_s\to\tau\tau}$, which is mostly independent of $\delta$ and thus fixed by the results of~\cite{Allwicher:2024ncl}, but had not been presented there, given its central role in most frameworks based on NP coupled predominantly to the third generation with an underlying $U(2)^5$ flavor symmetry.
-The central value we find is about $150$ times greater than the SM prediction~\cite{Bobeth:2013uxa}, and sits about $50$ times below the current experimental bound.
-Even though this paints a promising picture, significant improvements in the experimental sensitivity to di-tau final states are difficult to achieve, and not expected to meet the prediction we provide\footnote{Still, the sensitivity expected by LHCb at the end of Upgrade II would fall in the same ballpark as our prediction, being larger only by a factor of 4.} in the near future~\cite{LHCb:2018roe,Belle-II:2022cgf}.
+The central value we find is about $100$ times greater than the SM prediction~\cite{Bobeth:2013uxa}, and yields an upper limit ($95\%$ CL) about $25$ times below the current experimental bound.